Home

 National Bee Unit News

 • Please report sightings of Yellow-legged hornets (YLH), also known as Asian hornets, on this online form or download the free Asian hornet Watch app for Apple devices or android devices.
-As of 16/05/2025: 19 credible yellow-legged hornet sightings have been reported in the UK in 2025.
-2 nests have been found.
-To view the location of […]
+As of 03/10/2025: To view the location of destroyed nests, please visit the map page and choose the Asian Hornet map layer.
+494 credible yellow-legged hornet […]

 BBKA News